octopus-network/mock-grandpa/readme.md

-# mockgrandpa
+# mockg-randpa
-**mockgrandpa** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+**mock-grandpa** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

+This project is  used to test IBC-go with mock grandpa.

 ## Get started